venkataraokadari/conversational-agent-application-starter-kit/README.md

 # Movie Assistant

-  This is a streamlined version of the [What's in Theaters](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/gallery.html#whats-in-theaters) application, created to highlight the combination of the [Dialog][dialog] and [Natural Language Classifier][classifier] (NLC) services as a [Conversational Pattern](#conversational-pattern).
+  This is a streamlined version of the [What's in Theaters](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/gallery.html#whats-in-theaters) application, created to highlight the combination of the [Dialog][dialog] and [Natural Language Classifier][classifier] (NLC) services as a [Conversational Agent](#conversational-agent).
 This application is an [Application Starter Kit]() that is designed to quickly get you up and running with a common industry pattern, and which can serve as the basis for your own applications that follow that pattern.

 Give it a try!
 Click the button below to fork the repository that contains the source code for this application into IBM DevOps Services, and to deploy your own copy of this application on Bluemix: